Solved problems for net area estimation.

 1-The bolt diameter as given =3/4 inch, we will refer to Prof. McCormac’s remark, while considering the diameter of the bolts, by adding 1/8 inch to the given diameter of the bolt.

-While drilling for the bolts, damage to the material will cause an extra dia of 1/16 inch, plus the 1/16 inch so the total added will be 1/8 inch.
+While drilling for the bolts, damage to the material will cause an extra dia of 1/16 inch, plus the 1/16 inch, so the total added will be 1/8 inch.

-We estimate the final diameter of the bolt as= (3/4+1/8)=7/8″ inch.
-The no. of bolts=2.
+We estimate the final diameter of the bolt as (3/4+1/8)=7/8″ inch.
+The number of bolts is 2.

 3-The A gross=3/88=3.00 inch2, for the net area Anet we deduct the area of the 2 holes, then Anet=Ag-sum(d)t=3.00-2(3/8)(7/8)=2.34 inch2. for U=1, then A eff=1*2.34=2.34 inch2.